 The Third-Party Content Golden Rules

 Many bloggers and social media users, including both amateurs and professionals, sometimes unintentionally reprint copyrighted content or accidentally imply that they are the authors or creators of third-party content.
-Even if you do not intentionally misuse the work of others, there may still be serious repercussions for unintentional misuses; it is important to therefore learn the rules before you begin utilizing third-party content.
+Even if you do not intentionally misuse the work of others, there still may be serious repercussions for unintentional misuses; it is important to therefore learn the rules before you begin utilizing third-party content.

 The Common Sense Test

-The easiest and most practical way to determine if you are improperly reprinting the copyrighted work is to step back, view your blog or social media post with fresh eyes, and ask yourself, “Does it appear as though I am the author and/or source of this work, or is it clear that it belongs to a third party?”
+The easiest and most practical way to determine if you are improperly reprinting the copyrighted work is to step back, view your blog or social media post with fresh eyes, and ask yourself, “Does it appear as though I am the author and/or source of this work, or is it clear that it belongs to a third party”?
 A majority of unintentional problems with reposting third-party content can be avoided by simply applying this test before hitting the “send” or “post” button.
 This test doesn’t apply to work entirely reposted or reprinted by you – even if you properly attribute the work to the author, you cannot reprint works in their entirety without expressed written permission from the copyright holder.
 However, if you repost an excerpt from the work, or post a link to the content, it is important to ensure that you are not confusing your readers or followers as to who wrote or owns the work in question.

 Reposting Entire Articles And Visual Content